LoganJFisher/TeXSend/README.md

     * Support for other popular email services (e.g. Outlook, Yahoo Mail, ProtonMail, AOL Mail, etc.).
       * Request for Outlook at first priority.
       * Each email service would be an independent userscript, not all in one.
-      * This repository would then be renamed "LaTeX for Email".
+      * This repository would then be renamed.
     * Incorporate [LaTeX.js](https://latex.js.org/).
       * This was briefly toyed with, but only partial support with lots of issues was achieved.
         * It seems the ideal would be to still use KaTeX for math environments, and TikZJax for TikZ envionrments, but LaTeX.js would be useful for general document formatting.